CeliaParejoAranda/Data-Analysis-Training/README.md

 Celia

-**AUGUST UPDATE**: currently studying a lot!
+**NOVEMBER UPDATE**: currently working at Metiora and learning a ton!
 Won't be publishing any new coding work for a while

+                                  --> Next goal in mind: Master's Final Project <--